-Maternal/Newborn Nursing
+Maternal/Newborn Nursing 27 hours lecture

 Prerequisite: ADN 12B and ADN 12BL or ADN 20A and CPR certification for health care providers.
+Grading: letter grade

 Formerly ADN 235A.
 This course emphasizes Orem's Self-Care Theory of developmental self-care requisites, health deviations and universal selfcare requisites as it relates to women and newborns.
 The content involves the study of gynecological problems, deviations from normal pregnancy, care during prenatal, intrapartal, and postpartal periods, of normal and high risk pregnancy.
 In addition the assessment and care of the normal newborn is included.
+Transferable to CSU